nswagg/acoMT/README.md

 Was initially designed to implement Ant Colony Optimization, but has been refactored for particle swarm with targets decaying on convergence (inversely proportional to swarm velocity).
 Decay rate defined as `carry_capacity` of particles `
-# defines the number of particles required to be in proximity to target for it to decay
-self.particles_for_decay = self.NumParticles * (1 - self.w) if 0 < w <= 1 else self.NumParticles
+"""defines the number of particles required to be in proximity to target for it to decay""" self.particles_for_decay = self.NumParticles * (1 - self.w) if 0 < w <= 1 else self.NumParticles
 `
 ## Demo